 Cave of Munits

-Follow the dirt road and stay to left at the first junction that you see.
+Follow the dirt road and stay to the left at the first junction that you see.

 This dirt road will continue for about 3/4ths of a mile until you see a break in the fence.

-When you get to this break you can see the cave to your right and you will want to continue along that path.
-Up until now the path has been nice and leasurly but if you continue to the cave and above it you will be expeirencing a lot of elevation gain.
+When you get to this break, you can see the cave to your right, and you will want to continue along that path.
+Up until now, the path has been nice and leisurely, but if you continue to the cave and above it, you will be experiencing a lot of elevation gain.

 If you are going in, BE CAREFUL as climbing this cave requires navigating some steep rock scrambling.
-I cannot stress this enough, just getting into the cave requires some decent scrambling (no ropes needed) so if you do not like this type of thing or are nervious on rock then you might want to just observe from the outside.
+I cannot stress this enough, just getting into the cave requires some decent scrambling (no ropes needed) so if you do not like this type of thing or are nervous on the rock, then you might want to observe from the outside.

-I was suprisied that more people have not written about this cave.
+I was surprised that more people have not written about this cave.
 Here are some of my favorite pictures.

 Cave of the Munits to Castle Peak

-If you decide to continue on make sure to take your time and know what you are getting into.
-As soon as you climb out of the cave you will be walking with a steep vertical incline up the mountain behind it.
-This is not for the fait of heart as it is exposed to the sun and very steep walk up.
+If you decide to continue, make sure to take your time and know what you are getting into.
+As soon as you climb out of the cave, you will be walking with a steep vertical incline up the mountain behind it.
+This is not for the faint of heart as it is exposed to the sun and a very steep walk up.

-The view from the top of the cave is pretty amazing in itself.
+The view from the top of the cave is pretty amazing itself.

-I would caution that this part of the trail took a lot of climbing as well though and was not an easy trail to follow or to go on.
-Once you get over the last little peak then you will see Castle Peak in front of you.
+I would caution that this part of the trail took a lot of climbing as well, and it was not an easy trail to follow or to go on.
+Once you get over the last little hill, then you will see Castle Peak in front of you.

-This peak is really nothing more then a strange collection of rocks sticking out of the land below.
-There is not much of a trail to the top of this as well you mostly climb the rocks until you reach the top.
+This peak is nothing more then a collection of rocks sticking out of the land below.
+There is not much of a trail to the top of this as well.
+You mostly climb the rocks until you reach the top.

-I do have to say though it is an amazing view when you get up there.
-You can almost see the LA skyline if there isn’t smog and it provides a great place to sit and relax.
+I do have to say though it is a fantastic view when you get up there.
+You can almost see the LA skyline if there isn’t smog, and it provides a great place to sit and relax.

-I am not sure if I took the right way to get off the peak but the hike down, while only a quarter of a mile was very steep and required some scrambling.
-I have to imagine there is a better way to get down, but we took it slow and were able to get down in one peice.
+I am not sure if I took the right way to get off the peak, but the hike down, while only a quarter of a mile was very steep and required some scrambling.
+I have to imagine there is a better way to get down, but we took it slow and were able to get down in one piece.

-All in all I really loved seeing this cave, and getting to the top of Castle Peak.
-Again I caution that this is not an easy trail once you climb out of the cave so know that coming in and bring water as there is no shade!
-That being said if you are up for an adventure like I was then you should enjoy yourself at the Cave of the Munits.
+All in all, I loved seeing this cave and getting to the top of Castle Peak.
+Again I caution that this is not an easy trail once you climb out of the cave, so know that going in and bring water as there is no shade!
+That being said, if you are up for an adventure like I was, then you should enjoy yourself at the Cave of the Munits.
 Make sure to leave me a comment if you have been and get directions below.